Butrimonys

 Butrimonys (Yiddish: בוטרימאַנץ) is a small town in Alytus County in southern Lithuania.
 In 2011 it had a population of 941.

 Butrimonys massacre

 Farewell letter written in 1941 by Khone Boyarski.

 On 9 September 1941, shortly after the Nazi invasion of the Soviet Union, the Jews of Butrimonys were massacred by Einsatzgruppen and Lithuanian collaborators.
 Rounded up and marched along a road, they were lined up beside a mass grave and machine-gunned.
 According to the Jäger Report, 740 Jews were murdered in one day: 67 men, 370 women, and 303 children.

 What distinguished Butrimonys from hundreds of similar crimes in the Baltic region was the survival of a detailed record left by a local Jew Khone Boyarski.
 Hiding with his son, Boyarski described the events in a farewell letter to his relatives abroad.
 Boyarski was later killed by the Nazis; the letter was discovered by accident by a graduate student in the archives of Yad Vashem.

+See also Rivka Lozansky-Bogomolnaya's memoir 'If I Forget Thee..the destruction of the shtetl Butrimantaz".

+She also escaped from the massacre by pretending to be dead.